 Experienced and multi-talented sailor and naval engineer, Aymeric takes on the role of Team Manager this year.
 Bolstered by his experience in Mini 6.50 and Class 40, he notably finished 2nd in the Transat Jacques Vabre 2017 and 2nd in the Route du Rhum 2018.
 In 2020, he sailed frequently on the Leyton trimaran as a crew member both during the Grand Prix and the convoying, which allowed him to develop a high level of experience on this boat

 The Leyton team is also a Team Manager, a logistics manager, a trainer, and talented team members for crew sailing, without whom nothing would be possible. .

 All the actions and activities of the team are consistent with the values of the Leyton Group.
 That is to say solidarity and excellence, but also the preservation of the environment by using our sailing project as a catalyst for good practices and initiatives focussed on working together to create a more sustainable world.

 In 2018, for the 1st time in the nautical sector, our energy transition teams wanted to achieve the carbon footprint of our Class40.
 This was shared with as many people as possible to enable each participant to understand and act in order to reduce the carbon impact of the construction and use of these racing boats.
 Without this being the purpose of this study, we have chosen to compensate for this impact by planting trees with Reforest’Action. .

-We asked the group employees to thank those they are close to for their help during the Covid-19 crisis.
-From now on, they will have a symbolic place on board the Multi50 and accompany Arthur during his outings at sea, as the 200 employee ‘heroes’ have their name inscribed on the boat’s sails. .
+We asked Leyton Group employees to nominate their friends and family who had gone above and beyond during the Covid-19 crisis.
+All the nominees will now have a symbolic place on board the Multi50, accompany the Team during their outings at sea, as the 200 employee ‘heroes’ have their names inscribed on the boat’s sails